xinli2008/Golden-Noise-for-Diffusion-Models/readme.md

 We thank the community and contributors for their invaluable support in developing NPNet.
 We thank @DataCTE for constructing the ComfyUI of NPNet inference code [ComfyUI](https://github.com/DataCTE/ComfyUI_Golden-Noise).
+We thank @asagi4 for constructing the ComfyUI of NPNet inference code [ComfyUI](https://github.com/asagi4/ComfyUI-NPNet).

 ---